drug-design/course/docs/chapters/protein-ligand-binding.md

 ### An Example of a Tight Ligand-Receptor Interaction
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Biotin is an enzyme cofactor which functions as a carrier of activated carbon dioxide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/an-example-tight-ligand-receptor-interaction-75cd6ce4'><i class='fa fa-play' aria-hidden='true'></i></button>Biotin is an enzyme cofactor which functions as a carrier of activated carbon dioxide.
 One of the tightest binding ligand-receptor pairs known is the complex between biotin and streptavidin (Ki = 0.1 pM).
 This tight binding is a consequence of high degree of shape and electrostatic complementarity between the ligand and the receptor.
 In addition, as a result of the binding of the ligand to the receptor, five ordered water molecules from the binding pocket of apo streptavidin are released.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer